John Duncan Grant: Victoria Cross

-He was born into a distinguished family of military officers.
-He was the son of Colonel Suene Grant (1851 -1919), of the Royal Engineers, who directed the Recruiting Department at Minehead in Somerset during WW1, by Caroline Elizabeth Craigie Napper, who was the daughter of a Colonel of the Bengal Staff Corps.
-He was the grandson of Colonel John Marshall Grant of the Royal Engineers, Columbia Detachment; and the great-grandson of General Duncan Grant of the Royal Artillery.
+Grant was born into a distinguished family of military officers.
+He was the son of Colonel Suene Grant (1851–1919), of the Royal Engineers, who directed the Recruiting Department at Minehead in Somerset during WW1, by Caroline Elizabeth Craigie Napper, who was the daughter of a Colonel of the Bengal Staff Corps.
+He was the grandson of Colonel John Marshall Grant of the Royal Engineers, Columbia Detachment, and the great-grandson of General Duncan Grant of the Royal Artillery.

 He was born at Roorkee, northern India, and educated in England at Cheltenham College, Grant attended the Royal Military College, Sandhurst and after passing out was appointed as a Second Lieutenant to the "Unattached List ... with a view to [his] appointment to the Indian Staff Corps."
 He was promoted to Lieutenant in 1900.
-He joined the 8th Gurkha Rifles which was part of the British expedition to Tibet in 1903–04.
+He joined the 8th Gurkha Rifles, which was part of the British expedition to Tibet in 1903–04.
 On 6 July 1904 his actions at the storming of the Gyantse Dzong (fortress) led to the award of the Victoria Cross: